phantomics/april/README.md

 #(0 1 2 3 4 5 6 7 8)
 ```

-Instead of an APL string, the first argument to `(april)` or `(april-p)` may be a list of specifications for the APL environment.
+Instead of an APL string, the first argument to `(april)` or `(april-p)` may be a list of parameters for the APL environment.
 The APL expression is then passed in the second argument.

-For example, you can use this configuration setting to determine whether the APL instance will start counting from 0 or 1.
+For example, you can use the `:count-from` parameter to determine whether the APL instance will start counting from 0 or 1.
+We'll get into more detail on how these parameters work later.

 ```lisp
 * (april-p (with (:state :count-from 1)) "⍳9")